huplay/demo-LLM-zoo-java/modelConfig/(03)BigScience/README.md

 The BLOOM-176B model was trained using this data type, while the potentially unnecessary input normalization remained in use.

 The models were uploaded to the `Hugging Face` portal where you can find the links for all models: https://huggingface.co/docs/transformers/model_doc/bloom

-You have to download only the `pytorch_model.bin` file.
-(This is a `PKZIP` file, just you have to rename it to `.zip` to make it obvious.)
-You have to extract the files under the `archive/data` folder into the `parameters` folder.

-(The mapping was created using the info in the `archive/data.pkl` pickle file.)

 ## BLOOMZ ##